Katamithetaka/Config-Displayer-For-TETR.IO/README.md

 # Config displayer for TETR.IO
 This is a simple HTML/CSS/JavaScript project made to display a TETR.IO config (notably keybinds and handling settings) directly from a web interface, making it easily shareable.

+# How to use

+Clone the repository and start the HTML file
+That's literally it.
+Or you could view the website online [here](https://katamithetaka.github.io/Config-Displayer-For-TETR.IO)

 # Features

 - Adding keyboard layouts (See Contributing)